We are here for you.

 Cavendish Cancer Care was registered as a charity in 1993 and since then has gone on to become a leading charity in cancer support in the region.Read more

 Our Children’s and Young People’s Service offers specialist support to children and young people from aged 4 to 18, whose lives have been affected by cancer.
 This includes those who have had cancer themselves, as well as those who have been affected by the illness within the family.
 The service also works with young people who are bereaved.

 As well as offering one-to-one sessions to young people, our Therapists offer advice and support to parents and carers who are looking for guidance in supporting young people affected by a diagnosis, and in managing change in the family.

 Gabriel (right) lost his mum to cancer at the age of 15.
 “Cavendish changed my life,” he said, “it put me on a safe stable platform, and it’s accessible to anybody who needs it.”Find out more

 We are proud to work in an integrated way with our NHS partners to help support patients and their families, but we are not an NHS organisation.
 We are a local, independent charity, largely reliant on fundraising and donations to keep our doors open.

-We receive a small contribution each year from the NHS Sheffield Clinical Commissioning Group in recognition of the role we play in supporting patients diagnosed with cancer in the region – currently less than 4 per cent of the income we need.
+We receive a small contribution each year from the NHS Integrated Care Board in recognition of the role we play in supporting patients diagnosed with cancer in the region – currently less than 4 per cent of the income we need.
 We also receive support from local charitable organisations such as those linked with the hospitals, for example Sheffield Hospitals Charity and Weston Park Cancer Charity.
 This support is used where we provide outreach services and community based projects.

 This means we need to find at least £750,000 each year through other sources to keep the charity going, providing support for those who are affected by cancer each year as we do now.